VuiMuich/leftwm_wiki/Customizing-Themes-with-`liquid`-templates.md

 ## Polybar

-Let have a look at the output with a template applied with the command: `leftwm-state -w 0 -t <leftwm-config-dir>/basic_polybar/template_dev.liquid -n -q`
+Let’s have a look at the output with a template applied with the command: `leftwm-state -w 0 -t <leftwm-config-dir>/basic_polybar/template_dev.liquid -n -q`
 ```polybar
 %{c}
 leftwm-state /home/vuimuich/.config/leftwm/themes/current